Acumatica/CoreCompatibilyzer/README.md

 # CoreCompatibilyzer

-CoreCompatibilyzer is a static code analyzer that checks .Net code for compatibility with modern .Net runtimes
+CoreCompatibilyzer is a static code analyzer that checks .Net code for compatibility with .Net Core 2.2 runtime